Nayfall/Pc_Auto_Shutdown/README.md

    Your pc will shutdown in: 01 hours and 0 minutes (3600 seconds)
    ```

-## Requirements

-- Windows Operating System

 ## Notes

 - The script may require admin privileges to execute the shutdown command.
 - The "HH" format can be used like "H" too

-Feel free to customize and improve this script according to your preferences.
+Feel free to contribute and enhance the script according to your preferences.